jochenhz/super-duper-octo-guide/README.md

 rest
-another change on the remote
+another change on the remote and again